Positive Relationship Affirmations To Help You Thrive

 Gratitude can be a helpful tool for your overall health and happiness.

 Some affirmations you use can have gratitude woven directly into them.
-For example: You can create an affirmation that is a statement confirming something you’re grateful for about your partner — such as “I love when my partner listens to me”.
+For example, you can create an affirmation that is a statement confirming something you’re grateful for about your partner — such as “I love when my partner listens to me”.

 You also might discover that by focusing on what you want your relationship to be like, you notice more of the positive traits your partner already has.
 Then, you’ll start to feel an even greater sense of gratitude for having them in your life.